Israel0545488592/BayesianNetwork/README.md

 #### the class should implement 2 main methods
 + BaiseBall: an algorithm that answeres depandancy questions
-+ VariableElimination(VE): Algorithm that answres direct probabilty
++ VariableElimination(VE): Algorithm that answres direct probabilty questions